kartchnb/PostProcessingGui/README.md

 ![image](https://github.com/kartchnb/PostProcessingGui/assets/54730012/27e17d06-5c89-42c3-9547-a185831e31c0)

 And that's about it.
 Not earth-shattering by any means, but it makes my life easier.

+# To use

+After installation, this plugin can be used by:

+1. Slicing a model in Cura
+2. Displaying the Preview tab
+3. Use the layer slider to find the layer where you need post-processing to be done
+4. Click the PostProcessingGui button near the lower-right corner of the Cura window
+5. Configure the post-processing script as normal
+6. Print!

 # Adding support for additional post-processing scripts